Delay-induced spontaneous dark state generation from two distant excited atoms: Summary and Outlook

-Adding delay to the most straightforward collective system of two two-level atoms leads to new phenomenology, breaking the Born and Markov approximations, non-trivially modifying the dynamics, and spontaneously creating steady-state quantum correlations.
+Adding delay to the most straightforward collective system of two two-level atoms leads to different phenomenology, breaking the Born and Markov approximations, non-trivially modifying the dynamics, and spontaneously creating steady-state quantum correlations between the atoms and multiphoton bound states.
 Our results further the understanding of the significant role delay plays in quantum optics and present the outset of studying more complex phenomena involving many-body interactions \cite{PhysRevA.68.023809,masson2022,Masson2020}.
 However, studying this scenario is challenging as the complexity of the problem increases with the number of emitters, and known methods based on master equation approaches fail because neither the Markov nor the Born approximations are valid.
 Furthermore, although we neglect dispersive dipole-dipole interactions and coupling to non-guided modes to highlight the consequences of delay-induced non-Markovianity, all these effects can coexist, creating richer dynamics that will increase in complexity as the system scales up.

-Our reductionist approach, under ideal conditions, allows for a clear interpretation of the effects of delay and how it induces novel quantum optics phenomena.
-Moreover, the results contribute to the almost 70 years old discussion on superradiance and superfluorescence, phenomena at the core of quantum optics with unceasing interest \cite{timothy2012,raino2018,Masson2020,Ferioli2021,Huang2022,masson2022}.